-Lin Zexu's interest in Russia was not just casual.
-Tsarist Russia had an extensive mutual border with China and was undoubtedly an area of concern for the Qing rulers.
-Russia was not only a potentially useful tool against Britain, and other Western countries but also a key example of how a large but weak and poor country could be raised to parity with any European power by imitation and adoption of European industrial-military methods.
-He found that Peter the Great, a popular example for later Chinese modernizers, and even the notoriously lewd, but talented Catherine II of Russia had recognized the usefulness of learning the skills of other peoples.
-Consequently Russia had become powerful.
+Lin Zexu's appeal to Russia was not just casual.
+Tsarist Russia had an extensive mutual border with China and was of undoubtedly high interest to Qing rulers.
+Russia was not only a potentially useful tool against Britain and other Western countries, but also a key example of how a large but weak and poor country could be raised to parity with any European power by imitation and adoption of European industrial-military methods.
+He found that Peter the Great, a popular example for later Chinese modernizers, and even the notoriously lewd, but talented Catherine II had recognized the usefulness of learning the skills of other peoples.
+Consequently, Russia had become powerful.
 This was a potent argument for the self-strengtheners of a later day.

-The publication of the manuscript in the beginning of 1880s was natural.
-The second half of the nineteenth century witnessed a "second birth" of the above mentioned works of Lin Zexu, Wei Yuan, Xu Jiyu, because the first appearance of their works received sparse attention from Chinese society.
-Their writings essentially influenced the development of social thought in Japan during the "Meiji Restoration" 明治維新, and stirred up a whole generation of Japanese intellectuals like Sakuma Shozan 佐久間象山(1811-1864), Ioshida Shoin 吉田松陰(1830-1859), and Saigo Takamori 西郷隆盛(1827-1877).
-In spite of the fact that the works first emerged in China, the interest towards it was revealed previously in Japan, and only in the second half of the nineteenth century did Chinese intellectuals give it any serious attention.
+Publication of the manuscript at the beginning of the 1880s was natural.
+The second half of the nineteenth century gave a "second birth" to the above-mentioned works of Lin Zexu, Wei Yuan, and Xu Jiyu, because the first appearance of their works was not marked by attention from Chinese society.
+Their writings essentially influenced the development of social thought in Japan during the Meiji Restoration [明治維新] and stirred up the whole generation of Sakuma Shozan 佐久間象山 (1811-1864), Ioshida Shoin 吉田松陰 (1830-1859), Saigo Takamori 西郷隆盛 (1827-1877).
+In spite of the fact that the works first emerged in China, interest towards them was revealed first in Japan, and only in the second half of the nineteenth century did the Chinese intelligentsia show its concern.

-Only the 1860s, signified by the attempts of Chinese officials to put into life the socalled "policy of self-strengthening," stimulated the growth of interest in Western countries and therefore in the works where these countries were described.
+Only during the 1860s, signified by the attempts of Chinese officials to put into life the so-called policy of self-strengthening, was interest in Western countries, and therefore in the works where these countries were described, stimulated.

-Chinese historians have determined one of the main sources which Lin Zexu used while creating his works on Western countries: H. Murray, The Encyclopedia of Geography [5].
-Published in the first half of the 19th century, it offered the latest information about the whole world.
+Chinese historians have determined one of the main sources that Lin Zexu used while creating his works on Western countries: H. Murray, The Encyclopedia of Geography [5].
+Published in the first half of the nineteenth century, it offered the latest information about the whole world.

 Lin Zexu's work was not a literal translation of the source material.
 One of the main tasks of Lin's work was to show the contemporary power of Russia and try to investigate its origins.
-As a whole the manuscript gives a brief description of the Russian empire divided into regions with inner and outer borders, the quantity of its military forces within each region, climate-specific features, religious confessions, local crafts, customs of the inhabitants, some historical issues, etc.
+As a whole, the manuscript gives a brief description of the Russian Empire divided into regions with inner and outer borders, the quantity of military forces within each region, climate-specific features, religious confessions, local crafts, customs of the inhabitants, some historical issues, etc.

-Despite numerous errors in geographic assertions, in political or in historical sequence, the work presented a world of distinct individual nations, with variation in habits, society and technological progress.
+Despite numerous errors in geographic assertions, in political or in historical sequence, the work presented a world of distinct individual nations, with variation in habits, society, and technological progress.

-Lin's work is significant.
-On the one hand, it allowed China to trace the origins, formation, and current evolution of the image of Russia; and on the other hand, it broadened the horizons of understanding of domestic history and the history of foreign countries as well.
-It also helped to clear up some episodes in the history of Russia-Chinese relations.
+The problem of the perception of Russia from abroad is significant because it allows on the one hand the origins, formation, and current evolution of the image of Russia to be traced; on the other hand, it broadens the horizons of understanding of its domestic history and the history of foreign countries as well.
+It also helps to clear up some episodes in the history of Russia-Chinese relations.

-It is worth mentioning that "Fundamental Information" is one of the first manuscripts published in China which was wholly devoted to the description of Russia.
+It is worth mentioning that "Fundamental Information" is one of the first manuscripts published in China that was wholly devoted to the description of Russia.